 A Q&A with former editorial page editor Bina Venkatarman

 The Globe editorial board endorses political candidates and ballot questions in local, state, and national primaries and elections on a selective basis.
-When determining whether to endorse a candidate or a position, we weigh the potential we have to clarify issues for readers and voters, the closeness of the contest, and the importance to residents of the region.
-Because of time constraints, we cannot endorse in all worthy races, so we also make determinations based upon what we know is essential to our readers and what reflects our areas of expertise as a board.
+When determining whether to endorse a candidate or a position, it weighs the potential it has to clarify issues for readers and voters, the closeness of the contest, and the importance to residents of the region.
+Because of time constraints, it cannot endorse in all worthy races, so it also makes determinations based upon what it knows is essential to our readers and what reflects its areas of expertise as a board.

-When evaluating candidates and positions, we look at what will achieve the greatest good.
+When evaluating candidates and positions, it looks at what will achieve the greatest good.
 The deliberations involve conducting interviews with candidates and proponents of positions, independent research and reporting on their backgrounds, and a detailed discussion of the candidates’ policy positions and personal qualities among the board.
-We look for alignment with policies that the board has determined over time are in the public interest, and in the case of candidates, for personal qualities that show their potential for strong leadership and public service.
-We also try to determine whether candidates will make the most urgent and important issues facing their constituents a priority.
+It looks for alignment with policies that the board has determined over time are in the public interest and, in the case of candidates, for personal qualities that show their potential for strong leadership and public service.
+It also tries to determine whether candidates will make the most urgent and important issues facing their constituents a priority.
 (For more context, read this Poynter Institute interview with editorial page editors, including the Globe’s, on why newspapers endorse candidates, and this National Press Institute interview on the Globe’s endorsement of Joe Biden for 12 different voter types.)

 Globe endorsements are collective decisions that do not necessarily reflect any given board member’s position or preferred candidate.
-We often endorse candidates and positions that the largest number of board members can converge upon given the knowledge we have at the time of the endorsement.
+It often endorses candidates and positions that the largest number of board members can converge upon given the knowledge we have at the time of the endorsement.

-In 2020, we learned that many readers want to know more about our endorsement process and about candidates, especially when we endorse candidates early in the election season, something we ventured to do because of the coronavirus pandemic and the dramatic rise in early and mail-in voting.
-Going forward, we hope to host Globe Op-Talks with select candidates we endorse in major races, in an effort to raise and vet readers’ questions for candidates and the board after an endorsement.
+In 2020, the board learned that many readers want to know more about its endorsement process and about candidates, especially when it endorses candidates early in the election season, something it ventured to do because of the coronavirus pandemic and the dramatic rise in early and mail-in voting.
+Going forward, the board hopes to host Globe Op-Talks with select candidates it endorses in major races, in an effort to raise and vet readers’ questions for candidates and the board after an endorsement.